sachinm001/Azure-Networking-Solution-101-201/Labfiles-201/Overview.md

 ### Exercise 4: Monitoring Azure Network

-In this exercise, you'll enable a Network Watcher and create Flow Logs to run Sample traffic and perform Sample network troubleshooting.
+In this exercise, you'll enable a Network Watcher and create Flow Logs to run Sample traffic.
 You'll also deploy Log Analytics Workspace and Network Monitoring Solution to set up Azure Monitor Alerts and test notifications.